DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 ### PID Axes Info
 The `PID axes info` is a set of values within a [PID loop](#pid-loop) that are used to compute the [control efforts](#control-effort).

+This includes all information in the `custom_msgs/PIDAxesInfo` message, which itself contains six `custom_msgs/PIDInfo` messages, one for each [axis](#axis).
+See the `custom_msgs/PIDInfo` message for more information on what specific values are included in the `PID axes info`.

 ### PID Gains
 The `PID gains` are the parameters of a [PID controller](#pid-controller). $K_p$, $K_i$, and $K_d$ are the coefficients of the error, its integral, and its derivative, respectively.
 Thus, the gains weight the proportional, integral, and derivative terms.